Understanding Test Optional

-We’re going test optional, because you’re more than just a number.
+We’re test optional because you’re more than just a number.

-Applying to college is stressful enough in a normal year.
-During a pandemic, everything gets more complicated.
 St. Edward’s has always tried to make the admission process as personal, individualized and supportive as possible.
-One way we’re reducing the pressure on high school seniors during the pandemic is by becoming test optional.
+One way we’re reducing the pressure on high school seniors is by becoming test optional.

 If you’re applying to St. Edward’s for the fall 2021 semester or later, you will not be required to submit SAT or ACT scores.
 We have learned that test scores are not the best way to assess whether a student can be successful at St. Edward’s, so we’re not requiring them.
-We especially emphasize this test optional status in light of the challenges of testing during the pandemic.
 As you decide whether to take an SAT or ACT this fall, we encourage you to review the admission requirements of all colleges where you plan to apply and plan accordingly.
 If you do not need to take a test to apply to other schools, St. Edward’s would encourage you to choose the option of not testing.

 We also consider your ability to construct a thoughtful, well-written essay, as well as your extracurricular involvement in your school or community.
 In the absence of test scores, your transcript and essay both will carry a bit more weight this year.
 We think these measures of your academic performance are better indicators of how prepared you are for college than a standardized test you take in one day.